the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `require` -

-`revert` - gives back gas but loses some
+`revert` - gives back gas but loses some in process

+`remote procedure call` or [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call) - when a computer program causes a procedure (subroutine) to execute in a different address space (commonly on another computer on a shared network), which is written as if it were a normal (local) procedure call, without the programmer explicitly writing the details for the remote interaction

 `self destruct` - leaves a blank account; costs negative gas, does not remove transaction history: only can be self destructed if contract has self destruct programmed in